Crataco/ai-guide/guide/models.md

 ### What does that mean?

-- Transformers models are well-known, but not great for the average Joe.
+- Transformers has been around for a while, but it's not great for the average Joe.
 Models take a lot of storage and memory.
 For example, LLaMA 7B is about ~13 GB and would approximately take about 32GB of RAM.

 - GGML versions, on the other hand, are quantized.
 This means that unlike Transformers, they take little storage and memory, at the cost of a small decrease in quality.
 There are different levels of quantization, but for LLaMA 7B, the most compatible quantization (q4_0) is available as a ~4 GB model which would take ~4-6 GB of RAM.
 They're useful if you just have an average computer.